hatembahyeldin/hatembahyeldin/README.md

   - Flutter animations & custom painters
   - CI/CD for mobile apps
   - Python for automation and APIs
-  - Jupyter for data visualization
+  - Jupyter for data visualization & reports